 The MFMA was introduced with the objective of improving accounting in the municipalities sector in keeping with global trends.
 Good asset management is critical to any business environment whether in the private or public sector.
-In the past municipalities used a cash-based system to account for assets, whilst the trend has been to move to an accrual system.
+In the past municipalities used a cash-based system to account for assets, but since the adoption of GRAP, entities are required to prepare financial statements using the accrual basis of accounting per GRAP 1.